by Nebula Haze

 Low pH at the roots (under 6 pH) can bring out purples in some strains, most likely with strains that are already prone to turn purple.
 This is what it looks like initially.

-Here is that plant a few weeks later
+Here is that cannabis plant a few weeks later.

-It’s unknown whether pH affects the bud color of certain cannabis strains due to aluminum absorption (like Hydrangeas) or another mechanism entirely
+It’s unknown whether pH affects the bud color of certain cannabis strains due to aluminum absorption (like Hydrangeas) or another mechanism entirely.
+However, the purple pigment is known as anthocyanin, and there are many ways to get various plant species to produce more of them.

 (Please contact us if you’ve grown marijuana strains with bud colors affected by pH!)